Slimefun/Slimefun4/README.md

 ## :handshake: Contributing to this project
 Slimefun 4 is an Open-Source project and licensed under [GNU GPLv3](https://github.com/Slimefun/Slimefun4/blob/master/LICENSE).<br>
 **Over 200 people have already contributed to this amazing project.
-You guys are awesome.**<br>
+You guys are awesome! :heart:**<br>
-Please consider helping us maintain this project too, your engagement keeps the project alive <3.
+Please consider helping us maintain this project too, your engagement keeps the project alive!

 You can find more info on how to contribute to this project in our [CONTRIBUTING.md](https://github.com/Slimefun/Slimefun4/blob/master/CONTRIBUTING.md).